 - Q What's the difference between Pepto-Bismol and Kaopectate?

 - Q Is there a generic version of Pepto-Bismol?

 - Q When should I call my doctor if I am taking Pepto-Bismol?

 - Q Who should not take Pepto-Bismol?

-- Q What should I avoid while taking Pepto-Bismol?
+- Q What should I do if I miss a dose of Pepto-Bismol?